mythril-forge/homebrew-spells/spells/level-1/goodberry.md

 **Tags:** verbal, somatic, material

-**Material Components:** a sprig of mistletoe
+**Material Components:** a sprig of mistletoe, and a bounty of dried berries worth atleast 25 cp, which the spell consumes

 ---

 ## Description
-Up to ten berries appear in your hand and are infused with magic for the duration.
+Up to `1d10` berries in your hand and are infused with magic for the duration.
 A creature can use its action to eat one berry.
-Eating a berry restores 1 hit point, and the berry provides enough nourishment to sustain a creature for one day.
+Eating a berry restores `1d4` hit point, and the berry provides enough nourishment to be comparable to one full meal.

-The berries lose their potency if they have not been consumed within 24 hours of the casting of this spell.
+The berries lose their potency quickly, and rot if they have not been consumed within 1 hour of the casting of this spell.

 ---